 What is a logbook loan?

 As well as payday loans, overdrafts, credit cards, and other short-term forms of personal credit, you may have come across the term ‘logbook loan’.
-So what exactly are logbook loans and are they ever worth considering?
-Here, we take a look at logbook loans in detail and examine the alternatives to logbook loans, which may be more appropriate for your circumstances.
+But what are logbook loans?
+And how does a logbook loan work?
+Here, we take a look at logbook loans in detail, as well as outlining some potential alternatives which might be more suitable for your situation.

 What is a logbook loan?

-Logbook loans are loans that are secured against a vehicle.
-Logbook loans are offered by FCA-regulated lenders and involve borrowers handing over ownership of their vehicle to a lender until the loan is repaid.
-Taking out a logbook loan involves a high level of risk, which could see you losing your vehicle if you are unable to repay for any reason.
+Logbook loans are secured loans against a car.
+They’re offered by FCA-regulated lenders and involve borrowers handing over ownership of their vehicle until the loan is repaid.
+Taking out a logbook loan involves a high level of risk, which could see you losing your vehicle if you’re unable to repay for any reason.

-While they allow people access to money, they are commonly thought of as a risky option.
-The lender temporarily owns your vehicle, which means you won’t be able to sell your vehicle until the loan is repaid.
-It’s an expensive way to borrow, as the APR is usually higher.
+The lender temporarily owns your vehicle, which means you won’t be able to sell it until the loan is repaid.
+It’s also an expensive way to borrow, as the APR is likely to be higher than other types of loan.

 How do logbook loans work?